girantinas/dab-assignment-4/REFRESHER.md

   w.Write(body)
 }
 ```
 As you can see in this example, using a `ResponseWriter` is not too much different from what you're already used to.
 It's just learning a few new functions.
+Note in the example above, we used `Write()` to write to the body of the response, but if you have a `string` you want to write to it, it is often more convenient to use [`fmt.Fprintf()`](https://golang.org/pkg/fmt/#Fprintf).
 If you'd like to play around with this example, here is a [link to a playground](https://play.golang.org/p/EOpKHwHFSVl).

 The playground also includes an example of setting a cookie.
 Here it is for your convenience.